 - After independence, as a development initiative, India had implemented the Community Development Programmes (CDP) on the eve of Gandhi Jayanti, the 2nd October 1952 under the major influence of the Etawah Project undertaken by the American expert, Albert Mayer.

 (i) It encompassed almost all activities of rural development which were to be implemented with the help of village panchayats along with the participation of people.

 (ii) In 1953, the National Extension Service was also introduced as a prologue to CDP.
-But the programme did not yield much result.
+But the program did not yield much result.

 - There were various reasons for the failure of CDP like bureaucracy and excessive politics, lack of people participation, lack of trained and qualified staff, and lack of local bodies interest in implementing the CDP especially the village panchayats.

-- In 1957, the National Development Council constituted a committee headed by Balwant Rai Mehta to look into the working of community development programme.
+- In 1957, the National Development Council constituted a committee headed by Balwant Rai Mehta to look into the working of the community development program.